agilebeat-inc/proxy-plus-koa-based/Readme.md

 - `DYNAMIC_ROUTES`: JSON string defining dynamic proxy routes.
 Example:
-  `[{"name": "analytics", "route": "/analytics(.*)", "target": "http://<some webapp address>:3000"}]`
+  `[{"name": "analytics", "route": "/analytics(.*)", "target": "http://<some webapp address>:3000"}]` The first item on the list is the defalut application.

 - `IGNORE_URLS_FOR_LOGGING_BY_PREFIX`: Comma-separated list or JSON array of URL path prefixes to ignore in request logging.
 Useful for suppressing logs for health    checks, static assets, or other non-essential endpoints.
 Default: `['/_app', '/health', '/metrics', '/favicon.ico', '/robots.txt', '/static', '/public']`